-Net revenues decreased to \$92.0 million in the quarter ended March 31, 2002 from \$118.1 million in the same quarter of last year.
-This decrease occurred across most product families in our Video and Film Editing and Effects ("Video") business.
-We believe that a portion of this decline was due to the general worldwide economic slowdown, and if this slowdown continues, it may impact our future revenues as well.
-More specifically, we believe that weakness in advertising spending worldwide has had a negative impact on our post-production video business, causing our customers to reduce capital spending pending an upturn in their businesses.
-Revenue was also adversely impacted by pricing reductions and discounts.
-Certain product families within the Video segment, in particular Avid Xpress DV and Avid|DS HD (introduced in early 2001), showed sequential growth in revenue in the quarter ended March 31, 2002 due to higher unit volume.
-Additionally, in January 2002, our Professional Audio ("Audio") business introduced Pro Tools|HD, which also contributed favorably to revenues.
-These increases in revenue were more than offset by declines in revenue from our other product families, most notably Media Composer in our video segment.
-Also contributing to the decline for the quarter ended March 31, 2002 versus the same quarter a year ago was an adverse currency effect of \$1.9 million (assuming prior quarter revenues were expressed at current quarter exchange rates).
+Net revenues decreased by \$29.5 million (12.9%) to \$198.1 million for the six months ended June 30, 2002 from \$227.6 million for the six months ended June 30, 2001.
+This decrease occurred across most product families in our Video and Film Editing and Effects ("Video") business, in particular the Media Composer family.
+We believe that a portion of this decline was due to the general worldwide economic slowdown.
+More specifically, we believe that a reduction in advertising spending worldwide has had a negative impact on our post-production video business, causing our customers to reduce capital spending pending an upturn in their businesses.
+Revenue in the Video segment was also adversely impacted by pricing reductions and discounts.
+Our Professional Audio ("Audio") business contributed favorably to revenues due to strong demand for its new flagship digital audio workstation, Pro Tools|HD, which was introduced in January 2002.
+Revenue from the combined segments includes an adverse currency effect of approximately \$2.0 million in 2002 versus the same period a year ago, primarily due to a weakening of the yen, and to a lesser extent the weakening of the euro (assuming prior quarter revenues were expressed at current quarter exchange rates).